-We are currently designing and building a new experimental apparatus to study highly excited Erbium atoms.
-For this, we will implement a Tweezer array for Rydberg atoms of Erbium for Quantum Simulation (T-REQS).
+We are currently designing and building a new experimental apparatus to study Rydberg states of multi-valence electrons.

 Rydberg states in multi-electron atoms